alinggolee/alinggolee.github.io/data/W1/content-en.md

 ## Discussion Questions

 ### Invisible Lessons in Stories
 Have you ever looked back at your favorite childhood book and realized it was trying to tell you who to be?
-If we always see boys as the heroes and girls as the ones needing rescue, how does that sneak into our minds as we grow up?### 姓名的重量
+If we always see boys as the heroes and girls as the ones needing rescue, how does that sneak into our minds as we grow up?

 - [Interactive Kids' Books Analysis (pudding.cool)](https://pudding.cool/2025/07/kids-books/)